 Research aimed at improving treatments and prevention can be complex, and new research showing promising results can generate inflated claims and unrealistic hopes.
 The media plays a key role in cutting through the hype and translating the complexities, ensuring that news about important research reaches and is understood by those who would most benefit.

 In order for the media to fill this role most effectively, researchers and medical writers/journalists need to communicate clearly with each other.
-Unfortunately, this doesn’t always happen: Not all researchers are adept at communicating their research findings to the media, nor do all medical writers and journalists have the knowledge of research design, statistics, and related issues to fully understand what new studies can and can’t conclude, or whether a new treatment has benefits that outweigh the risks.
+Unfortunately, not all researchers are adept at communicating their research findings to the media, nor do all medical writers and journalists have the knowledge of research design, statistics, and related issues to fully understand what new studies can and can’t conclude, or whether a new treatment has benefits that outweigh the risks.

 Thanks to an award from the Patient Centered Outcome Research Institute® (PCORI®), the National Center for Health Research is hosting a Health Research Training Workshop on March 19 and 20, 2020 to help bridge that gap.
-The National Center for Health Research is a non-profit, independent think tank focused on effective and affordable health care, and does not accept funding from companies making products that are the subject of our analyses.
+The National Center for Health Research is a non-profit, independent think tank focused on effective and affordable health care, and does not accept funding from companies making products that we evaluate.
 PCORI® is an independent, nonprofit organization authorized by Congress in 2010.
 Its mission is to fund research that will provide patients, their caregivers, and clinicians with the evidence-based information needed to make better-informed healthcare decisions.
 The term “patient-centered” refers to results that matter most to patients, such as living longer, spending less time in the hospital, and having a better quality of life.